fkyros/fdf/README.md

 - bits per pixel (bpp): the amount of color information contained in each pixel in an image. also called 'depth of image'

-- size line: number of bytes used to store one line of the image in memory
+- size line (line length): number of bytes used to store one line of the image in memory

 ### bresenham